Worst Bollywood Remakes Of Good Hollywood Movies: 10 Times Bollywood Directors Copied Hollywood Movies And Ruined Them.

 While we have seen some very successful and equally good copies of Hollywood movies, there are also a lot of failed attempts at making a good movie out of an original Hollywood concept.
-Though it was a bit hard to compile a list of the worst Hollywood copies (there was a lot of competition), we present you with a list 10 Hollywood copies that failed to impress us-
+Though it was a bit hard to compile a list of the worst Hollywood copies (there was a lot of competition), we present you with a list of 10 worst Bollywood remakes of good Hollywood movies.

 1. Milenge Milenge (2010) – Serendipity (2001)

 Milenge Milenge is a prime example of ‘how to ruin’ a perfectly good, original Hollywood concept into a typical, predictable Bollywood romance.
 This movie was obviously a mistake for both Bebo and Shasha, long before Shahid’s beefed up body and Kareena’s zero size figure.
 While Serendipity was an amalgam of romantic impulses and leaving it all up to destiny, Milenge Milenge is a hotchpotch of forced situations and tedious stock of characters just to drive the point.

 2. Dil Bole Hadippa (2009)- She’s the Man (2006)